 – Mermaid Lookout Track: 1.4km return; it took us 20 minutes.
 The beautiful views of the rocks are an excellent introduction to the rest of the park

-– On the beach: as it was low tide, we could walk to the rocks on right part of the beach and it led us to surprising cliff formation.
+– On the beach: as it was low tide, we could walk to the rocks on the right part of the beach and it led us to a surprising cliff formation.
 Although it’s nothing too hard, I recommend bringing your shoes as those we saw doing it barefoot struggled.

 – Loop Walk via Indian Head: 4.3 km loop; it took us one hour at a rapid pace, but those not used to hiking uphill or downhill will need a lot more time (the sign indicates at least 2.5 hours).
 Our rapid pace gave us the extra time we needed to take a detour down to a natural arch surrounded by mini-canyons and beautiful cliffs.
 That’s when I fell in love with the place.
 Back up on the track, a little further, we saw another natural arch – this time not accessible – and a great lookout on a beautiful never-ending beach.

 See for yourself the beauty of hiking in Crowdy Bay National Park:

-Have you travelled Australia’s East Coast?
+Have you travelled along Australia’s East Coast?
 What was your best surprise?
 Share your experience in the comments below!

 Where is Crowdy Bay National Park?

 Crowdy Bay National Park is in New South Wales, approximately 250km north of Sydney and less than one hour south of Port Macquarie.
 It’s only a short detour from the Pacific Highway between Brisbane and Sydney.